 (C) To establish legal authority to carry out all inspection, surveillance and monitoring procedures necessary to ensure compliance with this policy.

 (2) Definitions – For the purposes of this policy, the following shall mean:

 (A) Best Management Practices (BMPs) – Schedules of activities, prohibitions of practices, general good housekeeping practices, pollution prevention and educational practices, maintenance procedures, and other management practices to prevent or reduce the discharge of pollutants directly or indirectly to storm water, receiving waters, or storm water conveyance systems.
 BMPs also include treatment practices, operating procedures, and practices to control site runoff, spillage or leaks, sludge or water disposal, or drainage from raw materials storage.

-(B) Contractor - An individual or company, including a subcontractor, hired by the University to perform services on University property.
+(B) Contractor – An individual or company, including subcontractors, hired by the university to perform services on university property.